ErrorxCode/FkNeo/README.md

 **Q.** Is there any free trial?

-**Ans.** The free trial is for the few days only after every new release!
-Once the trial period is over, you need to buy lisence
+**Ans.** The free trial is for a few days only after every new release!
+Once the trial period is over, you need to buy license

 >[!NOTE]
->If you need any kind of help or facing any kind of issue, Look into the existing issues or create a new one if you couldn't identify the solution.
-For personal assitance, connect with the developer on instargam.
+>If you need any kind of help or are facing any kind of issue, look into the existing issues or create a new one if you couldn't identify the solution.
+For personal assistance, connect with any of the sellers on Telegram or Instagram.

 ## Support
-This project comprise of lot's of energy, brainstroming, coding, testing and time.
+This project comprises of lot's of energy, brainstorming, coding, testing and time.
 If this project has helped you in any way, please consider giving it a ⭐ to show your support and help it grow!
-Also *watch* the repo to notfy about updates.
+Also, *watch* the repo to notify about updates.

 [![Readme Quotes](https://quotes-github-readme.vercel.app/api?type=horizontal&theme=dracula)](https://github.com/piyushsuthar/github-readme-quotes)